Deep Image-based Illumination Harmonization: Experiments

-To further evaluate the quality of illumination harmonization images produced by our SI-GAN.
-We follow the method \cite{2018Physically} to conduct a simple perceptual study.
-We select the total of 100 images with different illumination.
-Fifty images with illumination harmonization are from the real-world and the others are generated by our SI-GAN.
-The resolution of all images is set to $512\times512$.
+We conduct a perceptual study as done in \cite{2018Physically} to further evaluate the performance of our method.
+We choose 100 testing images with various illumination conditions.
+Among them, 50 images are from the real-world, and the others are generated by our DIH-GAN.

-Then we recruited 100 participants from a school campus, including professional image processing researchers, 3D-Max and Photoshop users, and senior art scholars.
-We divide each image into three visual levels: (1) {\em Real}: realistic and harmonious illumination image, (2) {\em Fake}: unrealistic illumination image with artifacts, (3) {\em Uncertain}: uncertain image which they can't make a decision, and ask them to give their judgment results.
-The results of user study is shown in Figure~\ref{fig:Study}.
-As we can see, 52.4\% of real images are judged to be real images and the other real images are judged to be fake image or uncertain image.
-At the same time, 43.1\% of the synthesis images from our SI-GAN are judged to be real image, which has almost the same judgment result as the real images.
-This fully proves that our network has good performance in processing illumination harmonization task.
+Then we recruited 100 participants from a school campus for subject evaluation.
+We divide each image into three visual levels: (1) {\em Real}: realistic illumination harmonization, (2) {\em Fake}: unrealistic illumination harmonization with artifacts, (3) {\em Uncertain}: uncertain result which they can not make a decision.
+52.4\% of real images are judged to be real and the other real images are judged to be fake or uncertain.
+At the same time, 44.2\% of the images produced by our DIH-GAN are judged to be real, which has almost the same evaluation result as the real images.
+This illustrates that our network can produce high-quality photorealistic results without artifacts.